-Option 3: Group work was shown to be very powerful when Clance and Imes discovered Imposter Syndrome in the 1970s.
+Option 1: Group work was shown to be very powerful when Clance and Imes discovered Imposter Syndrome in the 1970s.
 They found that connecting with others who felt the same had an unmasking effect and helped to break down the limiting beliefs of individuals too.
-I offer a 12 week group programme alongside Claire Grigson, you can find out more at www.vetempowered.com.
+I offer a 12 week group programme alongside Claire Grigson for those within the veterinary profession, you can find out more at www.vetempowered.com.

-Option 4: Coaching can be really helpful, both to help break down the beliefs that we hold about not being good enough, but also to help realign you on what is really important; sometimes we can feel like an imposter if we are chasing someone else's dreams, and not our own.
-I offer transformational coaching 1:1 with limited spaces, and coach on a level of identity because that drives everything else.
-However there are many other brilliant coaches in the veterinary world and beyond, many of my own personal coaches and mentors have not been vets.
+Option 2: Coaching can be really helpful, both to help break down the beliefs that we hold about not being good enough, but also to help realign you on what is really important; sometimes we can feel like an imposter if we are chasing someone else's dreams, and not our own.
+I offer transformational coaching 1:1 with limited spaces for those in the entrepreneur space and via Vet Empowered for the veterinary space, and coach on a level of identity because that drives everything else.
+However there are many other brilliant coaches out there.
 The important thing is finding a coach that suits you, and that you believe in their methods and align with their values.
-I'd always recommend having a discovery call with a coach to see what they can offer, and find someone that you resonate with (to chat with me click here).
+I'd always recommend having a discovery call with a coach to see what they can offer, and find someone that you resonate with.
 A good coach won't be afraid to redirect you towards other sources of help where appropriate, with the potential to regroup at a later date.
 I could sit here and hard sell you my own coaching all day, but I work with specific people who are the right fit and who resonate with my methods, I'm far more passionate about helping people get help that works for them than persuading.

 There are likely a number of other imposter syndrome courses online, I would not feel comfortable recommending them without having done them myself, but that does not mean they aren't good.
 I stick true to my values in explaining what truly worked for me, and then I can be authentic.